-Next dinner party, your steak will be perfect.
+At the dinner party you host next time, your steak will be perfect.
 Whether you are cooking for two or for a large party, no sweat.
 Everyone will get a perfectly cooked steak on their plate.

 How is that possible?
-I’ll show you how I made my Sous Vide Steak – Japanese style, or as we call it Wafu Steak (和風ステーキ).
+I’ll show you how I make Japanese-Style Sous Vide Steaks or Wafu Steak (和風ステーキ).

 What’s Sous Vide?